 non-base layer: A layer in which all VCL NAL units have the same nuh_layer_id value greater than 0.

+output layer: A layer of an output layer set that is to be output, when TargetOptLayerSetIdx is equal to the index of the output layer set.

 picture order count: A variable that is associated with each picture and that uniquely identifies the associated picture among all pictures with the same value of nuh_layer_id in the CVS, and, when the associated picture is to be output from the decoded picture buffer, indicates the position of the associated picture in output order relative to the output order positions of the other pictures with the same value of nuh_layer_id in the same CVS that are to be output from the decoded picture buffer.

 primary picture: a picture with a nuh_layer_id value such that AuxId[ nuh_layer_id ] is equal to 0.